tru-ID/sim-card-auth-ios/Tutorial README.md

 There is nothing extra-ordinary going on.

 ### Model
-It is now time to define our model object which will hold SubscriberCheck results.
+It is now time to define our model object which holds SubscriberCheck results.

-Create a Swift file called `SubscriberCheck` in the `service` group, and implement a struct with the same name as below:
+Create a Swift file called `SubscriberCheck.swift` in the `service` group, and implement a struct with the same name as below:

+**TODO: can we simplify this by only exposing the properties we need and are sent by the development server?
+Should we instead be focusing on what's returned from the development server?
+We can make a note that the API returns more (link) but that the server only returns what's required by the mobile app.**

 ```swift
 import Foundation